PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-12 06:56:22
+Last updated: 2024-04-12 06:56:55
-Random Quote: How does a computer get drunk?
-It takes screenshots. - Will Livingston
+Random Quote: When you hit rock bottom, you still have a way to go until the abyss. - Tokyo